-generation, maxgen
+generation, maxgen, gengap, gengaphistory

 GPLAB runs until either a stop condition (Sect.
-3.14) or the maximum generation indicated by the user (see Sect.
+3.17) or the maximum generation indicated by the user (see Sect.
 2.3) is reached.
 The state variable generation indicates which generation is currently running, and maxgen indicates the maximum number of generations allowed.
+The gengap variable indicates the current generation gap (see Sect.
+3.11), since it can vary when variable size populations are used (see Sects.
+3.13 and 3.14), and gengaphistory stores all the past gengap values.